tanker274/Multi-hub/README.md

-EU:
-Le code est accessible au public.
-Cela ne signifie pas que je vais copier de A à Z le site web.
-Veuillez respecter les mentions intellectuelles et demander une autorisation, s'il vous plaît.
-Le code est accessible au public.
-Cela ne signifie pas que je vais copier de A à Z le site web.
-Veuillez respecter les mentions intellectuelles et demander une autorisation, s'il vous plaît.
+🇫🇷 Version française:

-Le code est accessible au public.
-Cela ne signifie pas que je vais copier de A à Z le site web.
-Veuillez respecter les mentions intellectuelles et demander une autorisation, s'il vous plaît.
+Le code est accessible au public, mais cela ne signifie pas que le site sera copié intégralement.

-EN:

-The code is publicly accessible.
-This does not mean that I will copy the website from A to Z. Please respect the intellectual mentions and request authorization, please.
-The code is publicly accessible.
-This does not mean that I will copy the website from A to Z. Please respect the intellectual mentions and request authorization, please.
+Merci de respecter les droits d’auteur et de demander une autorisation avant toute utilisation.

+🇬🇧 English version:

-The code is publicly accessible.
-This does not mean that I will copy the website from A to Z. Please respect the intellectual mentions and request authorization, please.
+The code is publicly available, but this does not mean the website will be copied in its entirety.
+Please respect copyright and request authorization before any use.